 You need to be aware of your fluid intake when breastfeeding.
 Think about how many fluids your body loses in a day in the form of breast milk.
 A good rule of thumb is to drink to thirst.
 Feeling thirsty is your body’s way of telling you to take in more fluids.
 Fill up a water bottle and keep it with you throughout the day!

 This is the time to not feel guilty about that extra helping!
 A normal healthy adult needs to consume approximately 2000 calories a day.
 A breastfeeding mother needs to consume 2500 calories a day.
 That is an extra 500 calories a day needed for your body to use energy to make breast milk.

 Most moms can consume any food without noticing a problem in their baby.
-Some common foods that can cause a problem in baby such as colic, flatulence, diarrhea, rashes and vomiting can include chocolate, green leafy veggies, dairy, caffeine, and spicy foods.
+Some common foods that can cause a problem in babies such as colic, flatulence, diarrhea, rashes, and vomiting can include chocolate, green leafy veggies, dairy, caffeine, and spicy foods.
 Monitor your baby and eliminate food from your diet as needed.
-Consultant your pediatrician and/or lactation consultant if you feel that your baby has adverse reactions to food you are eating.
+Consult your pediatrician and/or lactation consultant if you feel that your baby has adverse reactions to the food you are eating.

 After having a baby, it’s easy to get busy and forget to eat or just run out of time!
 Make your diet a priority so you can provide breast milk for your baby and keep yourself healthy.